 Even the concerns for user safety has grown importance when in May 2017 after hackers broke into Zomato to steal email addresses and to jumble passwords of over 17 million registered users.

 Zomato Bug BountyZomato Bug Bounty, Web Development Training

-The company also confirmed their firm grip on security by stating that they are committed to protect their community and if anyone is a security researcher and believes to identify security related issues with the app or website, the company would appreciate disclosing that to them responsibly.
+The company also confirmed their firm grip on security by stating that they are committed to protecting their community and if anyone is a security researcher and believes to identify security-related issues with the app or website, the company would appreciate disclosing that to them responsibly.

 What is exactly happening with Zomato?

 In terms of the numbers, Zomato has recorded a 225% rise in revenue within 6 months.
 Based on the company’s biannual report, it was registered $205 million in revenue which is quite great compared to $63 million in the first half of last year.

 The report also includes the presence of a 40% decline in Zomato’s EBITDA loss calculating from March to September 2019.
 They have also pointed out the burn rate measuring that they are losing money by 60%.

 The company has around 119k restaurants which are quite impressive compared to 43k last year.

 From the past few months, the company has been through some campaigns, including discontinuing infinity dining service, logout campaigns, and altering rules while extending the benefits of Zomato Gold along with multiple rounds of layoffs and protests from delivery partners.

 According to a new Data Security Council of India (DSCI) report, India has been the second most cyber-attack affected country between 2016 and 2018.